Harder's conjecture II: Introduction

-for any prime number $p$, where $\lambda_F(T(p))$ is the eigenvalue of the Hecke operator $T(p)$ on $F$, and $\frkp'$ is a prime ideal of $\QQ(f) \cdot \QQ(F)$ lying above $\frkp$. \end{conjecture} Moreover, in \cite{A-C-I-K-Y22}, we confirmed Conjecture \ref{conj.enhanced-Harder}, and therefore Conjecture \ref{conj.Harder} in the case $(k,j)=(10,4),(14,4)$ and $(4,24)$.
-In this paper, we prove Conjecture \ref{conj.enhanced-Harder}, and therefore Conjecture \ref{conj.Harder} in the case $k$ is even and $j \equiv 0 \mod 4$ under mild conditions (cf. Theorem \ref{th.main-result}).
-Moreover, we can easily check these conditions (cf. Theorem \ref{th.main-result2}), and we confirm these conjectures in many cases (cf. Theorem \ref{th.examples}).
-Let us describe our methods.
-There are two key ingredients for proving main results.
+for any prime number $\ell$, where $\lambda_F(T(\ell))$ is the eigenvalue of the Hecke operator $T(\ell)$ on $F$, and $\frkp'$ is a prime ideal of $\QQ(f) \cdot \QQ(F)$ lying above $\frkp$. \end{conjecture} Moreover, in \cite{A-C-I-K-Y23}, in the case $(k,j)=(10,4),(14,4)$ and $(4,24)$, we confirmed Conjecture \ref{conj.enhanced-Harder}, and therefore Conjecture \ref{conj.Harder}.
+To do this, we needed some results on non-congruence for modular forms, and we confirmed them case by case.
+In this paper, we prove several auxiliary results on non-congruence for modular forms, and prove Conjecture \ref{conj.enhanced-Harder} in general under certain conditions that can be easily checked for any concrete examples. \begin{theorem} (cf. Theorems \ref{th.main-result} and \ref{th.main-result2}.)
+Suppose that $k$ is even and $j \equiv 0 \mod 4$.
+Then, under certain conditions explained later in Theorem \ref{th.main-result} or in Theorem \ref{th.main-result2} later, Conjecture \ref{conj.enhanced-Harder}, and therefore Conjecture \ref{conj.Harder} hold. \end{theorem} The conditions in Theorems \ref{th.main-result} and \ref{th.main-result2} are mainly concerned with the $\frkp$-indivisibility of the Fourier coefficients of the Klingen-Eisenstein series and the critical values of the Hecke $L$-function related to $f$, where $\frkp$ and $f$ are those in Conjecture \ref{conj.enhanced-Harder}.
+We have an algorithm for computing these values (cf. Remark \ref{rem.confirm-assumption}, (1) and Remark \ref{rem.confirm-assumption2}, (2).)
+Therefore, we can easily check whether these conditions hold or not for any concrete examples (cf. Theorem \ref{th.main-result2}), and we confirm these conjectures in many concrete examples (cf. Theorem \ref{th.examples}).
+We briefly describe our methods.
+There are two key ingredients for proving the main results.
 One is the congruence for the Klingen-Eisenstein lifts as developed in the previous paper.
-Indeed, under the above assumption, we can prove that there exists a Hecke eigenform of weight $G \in M_{{\bf k}}(\SP_4(\ZZ))$ such that $G$ is not a constant multiple of $[\scri_2(f)]^{{\bf k}}$ and
+Indeed, under the above assumption, we can prove that there exists a Hecke eigenform $G \in M_{{\bf k}}(\SP_4(\ZZ))$ such that $G$ is not a constant multiple of $[\scri_2(f)]^{{\bf k}}$ and

 (cf. Theorem \ref{th.main-congruence}).
 Therefore, to prove the above conjecture, it suffices to show that $G$ is a lift of type $\scra^{(I)}$.
 To show this, we consider non-congruence between Galois representations.
 To be more precise, suppose that $G$ is a cusp form and that the above congruence holds.
 Let $K$ be an algebraic number field of finite degree containing the Hecke fields $\QQ(G)$ and $\QQ(f)$, and $\frkP$ a prime ideal of $K$ lying above $\frkp$.
 Let $\rho_{G,\St}:\Gal(\bar \QQ/\QQ) \to \GL_9(K_\frkP)$ be the Galois representation attached to $G$ in Theorem \ref{th.Galois-st}, and $\rho_f$ be the $2$-dimensional Galois representation attached to $f$ in Theorem \ref{th.Galois-spin}.
 Moreover, suppose that the reduction $\bar \rho_f$ of $\rho_f$ mod $\frkP$ is absolutely irreducible.
 Then, the semi-simplification $\bar \rho_{G,\St}^{\mathrm{ss}}$ of $\rho_{G,\St}$ mod $\frkP$ is expressed as